michalbubula/eynollah/README.md

 * [Examples](https://github.com/qurator-spk/eynollah/wiki#examples)

 ## Installation
-Python versions `3.8-3.11` with Tensorflow version `2.13` on Linux are currently supported.
+Python versions `3.8-3.11` with Tensorflow versions `<2.16` on Linux are currently supported.

 For (limited) GPU support the CUDA toolkit needs to be installed.